trace4eu/authorization-and-authentication/README.md

 * https://nextcloud.trace4eu.eu/apps/files/files/29886?dir=/TRACE4EU/WP2%20Technology%2C%20interoperability%20and%20cybersecurity/T22

 **Warning:** This is a demo component, NOT ready for production!
+Secrets are currently hardcoded inside this repo.
 Use at your own risk!

 # Build